GoBoundless/spar/README.md

 For your reference, and to build on top of, we've created two example applications on top of Spar.

-First is

-Included with Spar are two example applications.

 The first is the quintessential TODO application as popularized by [addyosmani](http://addyosmani.github.com/todomvc/)

 The second, is a bootstrap application containing some of our favorite tools to kick-start the pretty (jQuery, Backbone, and Twitter Bootstrap)